hoimingkenny/kenny-website/docs/network/https.md

 **Authentication:** SSL certificates verify that a client is talking to the correct server that actually owns the domain.
 This helps prevent domain spoofing and other kinds of attacks

 **HTTPS:** HTTPS is the secure form of HTTP, and HTTPS websites are websites that have their traffic encrypted by SSL/TLS

+## CORS
+1. Allow servers to specify which origins are allowed to access them.